Welcome to the SSM DBA program

-Enrolments are generally accepted throughout the year.
+Enrollments are generally accepted throughout the year.
 Intakes will be announced on the website or via e-mail.
-Individual academic achievements, such as the portfolio of expertise, intensive courses and tutor coaching services, can be taken at any time.
+Individual academic achievements, such as the portfolio of expertise, intensive courses, and tutor coaching services, can be taken at any time.

-The program of studies is aligned to international standards of Higher Education and fulfils the criteria of the process of Harmonisation of Higher Education in Europe.
-It consists of 5 taught Research Method modules, which are delivered in two blocks.
-Attendance is required (a distance learning version will be introduced as alternative form of study as well.)
-The Doctoral Thesis demonstrating independent empirical research are an evidence of the candidate’s ability and capability to undertake applied defendable, empirical research on the highest level of academic studies.
+The program of studies is aligned with international standards of Higher Education and fulfills the criteria of the process of Harmonisation of Higher Education in Europe.
+It consists of 5 taught Research Method modules, delivered in the program’s first semester.
+Attendance is required (a distance learning version will also be introduced as an alternative form of study.)
+The final Doctoral dissertation demonstrates independent empirical research evidence of the candidate’s ability and capability to undertake applied, defendable, empirical research on the highest level of academic studies.

 Mode of Delivery & Study

 The DBA program is based on a practice-oriented and part-time study model.
-Due to the Covid-19 circumstances, all classes are online through Zoom.
-Please contact your nearest SSM Learning Center to ask about the mode of delivery.
-On site study, web- based learning, blended learning, distance learning are all combined with work-based study, which is supported by methodical coaching or supervised by faculty and teaching staff.
+All classes are online through Zoom.
+Please contact your nearest SSM In-Residence program to ask about the mode of delivery and scheduling.
+Web-based learning, blended learning, and distance learning are all combined with work-based research, supported by methodical coaching or supervised by faculty and teaching staff.

-Each module is assessed through one assignment, which consists of an essay addressing all the Intended Learning Outcomes of the module.
+Each module is assessed through various assignments, which may consist of essays addressing all the Intended Learning Outcomes of the module.
 Students are requested to write a critical review (parts of it) of the existing and actual literature taken from peer-reviewed research publications and complete assignments designed to focus their research topic.
 All assignments and lectures in the modules are designed to equip students with the tools necessary to continue to the program’s data analysis and dissertation portion.

 Dissertation and Viva

-DBA candidates are requested to submit a doctoral thesis, which fulfils the criteria of independent research following acknowledged standards of empirical research.
-The thesis consists of 50,000 words (+/- 10%).
-The DBA candidates will defend their thesis through a summarizing presentation before an SSM-appointed academic panel.
+DBA candidates are requested to submit a doctoral dissertation that fulfills independent research criteria following acknowledged empirical research standards.
+The dissertation consists of 50,000 words (+/- 10%).
+The DBA candidates will defend their dissertations through a summarizing presentation before an SSM-appointed academic panel.
 This defense is the ‘viva voce’ portion of the program.